 Born August 4, 1993, Lewisham, London

-Major teams England Under-19s, Kent, Kent 2nd XI, Marylebone Cricket Club, Rajshahi Kings
+Major teams Auckland, Colombo Kings, England Lions, England Under-19s, Kent, Kent 2nd XI, Marylebone Cricket Club, Qalandars, Rajshahi Kings

 Batting style Right-hand bat